Agnisar Kriya & Vahnisara Dhauti – How to Practice, Techniques, Benefits and Precautions

 Vahnisara Dhauti: Step-by-Step Guide

-Vahnisara Dhauti is similar to Agnisar Kriya, but the emphasis is more on cleansing the digestive organs rather than just stimulating them.
+Vahnisara Dhauti is somewhat like Agnisar Kriya, but the focus is more on cleaning the digestive channel as opposed to just activating it.

 How to Perform Vahnisara Dhauti:

-• Sit in Vajrasana or Padmasana with your back straight.
+- Sit in Vajrasana or Padmasana and sit up straight.

-• Perform the contractions for as long as you can comfortably hold your breath.
+- Carry out the contractions as long as you can hold your breath, without straining.

-• Rest and breathe normally before starting the next round.
+- Relax and breathe normally before the next round.

-Vahnisara Dhauti can be practiced after Agnisar Kriya as a way to purify the digestive system more deeply.
+Vahnisara Dhauti can also be performed following Agnisar Kriya to cleanse the digestive system further.

 Benefits of Agnisar Kriya and Vahnisara Dhauti

-Both Agnisar Kriya and Vahnisara Dhauti offer numerous benefits for the digestive system and overall health:
+Both Agnisar Kriya and Vahnisara Dhauti have many benefits for the digestive tract and general wellbeing:

-• The balancing effect on the Manipura Chakra also enhances mental clarity and emotional stability, reducing feelings of lethargy and depression.
+- The balance on the Manipura Chakra also increases clarity of mind, emotional stability, and it will remove laziness and depression.

 Read The Blog: how to activate chakras